hamlet-io/docker-hamlet/README.md

 ## Configuration

 This docker containers main process is to clone specific versions of the hamlet framework repositories.
 The config.json file sets the repositories to clone and which branches/tags that the container requires.
-It also sets a framework version in /opt/hamlet/version.json to identify what version of gen3 you are using.
+It also sets a framework version in /opt/hamlet/version.json to identify what version of engine you are using.